loomsen/puppet-rsnapshot/README.md

 `$dump_flags`:          flags for your dump bin

-`$ignore_dbs`:         databases to be ignored (the psql script ignores template0 and template1 and postgres databases by default)
+`$ignore_dbs`:         databases to be ignored (the psql script ignores template and postgres databases by default)

 `$commands`:           array of commands to run on the host (this has no effect on psql and mysql scripts and is intended for your custom needs, see misc script section)